-“The mission of World Scholarship Initiative is to provide funding for further education to the top students of St. Paul’s Primary School in Nakuru, Kenya.
+“The mission of World Scholarship Initiative is to provide funding for bright Kenyan students demonstrating financial need and provide financial support for their high school and university education in Kenya.
 In addition, we provide an opportunity for donors and awarded students to increase their global understanding through shared communication.”

 World Scholarship Initiative is an Oregon not-for-profit corporation founded in 2013.
 Our organization leverages personal connections and commitment to create big impacts while being flexible, low-overhead, and cause-oriented.
 We:

 - Pay for administrative costs privately, so 100% of donations go to educating our students;

 - Personally know all nine sponsored students;

 - Support girls’ education by ensuring that at least half of our students are girls;